 As the name suggests, bass boats are built for a very specific purpose — bass fishing.
-They are low-slung, with raised platforms at the bow and stern for unhindered casting in any direction, and streamlined, so you can race out to your favorite fishing spots and back for weigh-in in record time.
+These boats are low-slung, with raised platforms at the bow and stern for unhindered casting in any direction, and streamlined, so you can race out to your favorite fishing spots and back for weigh-in in record time.
 Bass boats are configured for use with an outboard motor in order to save deck and storage space and should have a mount on the bow for a trolling motor.
 Look for signature features including rod boxes and livewells that can keep live bait alive for hours at a time.
 Many bass boats are intended for tournament fishermen and have the price-tag to match, but some are more competitively priced for the everyday angler.
-Here, we look at a few of the best options on the market.

 Our Top Picks

 Best Overall: Bass Cat Puma FTD